 Which state has the best plan?

-If you live in one of the 34 states and District of Columbia that offer a deductible contribution, there's probably no need to look further.
+If you live in a state that offers a deductible contribution, there's probably no need to look further.
 Your savings on taxes likely will overcome any shortcomings your state's 529 plan might have.

 What makes these state plans so good?
 Low expenses and plenty of investing options, two things you should focus on when making your choice.